openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros_Beta_Docs.rst

     |RileyLink_Bluetooth_Reset_1| |RileyLink_Bluetooth_Reset_2|

-1. On the **RileyLink Settings (1)** screen under the **RileyLink (2)** section you can confirm both the Bluetooth connection status and error in the **Connection Status and Error: (3)** fields.
+2. On the **RileyLink Settings (1)** screen under the **RileyLink (2)** section you can confirm both the Bluetooth connection status and error in the **Connection Status and Error: (3)** fields.
 A *Bluetooth Error* and *RileyLink unreachable* status should be shown.
 Start the manual Bluetooth reconnection by pressing the **refresh (4)** button in the lower right corner.

     |RileyLink_Bluetooth_Reset_3|

 	a.
 If the RileyLink is unresponsive or out of range of the phone while the Bluetooth refresh command is being processed a warning message will display 2 options.

-   i.  **Mute (1)** will silence this current warning.
+   - **Mute (1)** will silence this current warning.

-   ii. **OK (2)** will confirm this warning and allow the user to try to re-establish the Bluetooth connection again.
+   - **OK (2)** will confirm this warning and allow the user to try to re-establish the Bluetooth connection again.

 	b.
 If the Bluetooth connection does not re-establish, try manually turning off and then back on the Bluetooth function on your phone.

     |RileyLink_Bluetooth_Reset_4|

-1. After a successful RileyLink Bluetooth reconnection the **Connection Status: (1)** field should report **RileyLink ready**.
+3. After a successful RileyLink Bluetooth reconnection the **Connection Status: (1)** field should report **RileyLink ready**.
 Congratulations, you have now reconnected your configured RileyLink to AAPS!

     |RileyLink_Bluetooth_Reset_5|